angelaLazar/oauth-tutorial/index.md

     - url: /.*
       script: oauth-tutorial.app
     ```
-    This YAML file states the application version number, the python runtime environment with its API version and that the application is thread-safe.
+    This YAML file states: the application version number, the python runtime environment with its API version, and that the application is thread-safe.

 5. Now that there is a request handler and configuration file the application can be run on the web server provided by the App Engine Python SDK.

-  Inside the oauth-tutorial/ directory, run this command which gets your web server running:
+  Inside the **oauth-tutorial** directory, run this command which gets your web server running:

   `dev_appserver.py oauth-tutorial/`